av1803/Lightning/README.md

 # Lightning

+## Description
 Lightning is an automated retail checkout system, built using Python, Flask and Selenium, which purchases exclusive products the moment they are stocked

 The system is completely autonomous; the multiple processes all work together by means of a central server

 The central server has the ability to initiate the buying process if it detects that an item is in stock

+The system is prioprietary as of 2021-11-28

+## Features
 Some of the processes include:
 * Website scalping
 * Social media listening